How Much Chicken for Dog by Weight kg? A Vet’s Guide to Safe Portions & Balanced Meals

 Case 2: Max, a 25kg German Shepherd

-• Daily chicken: 500–750g (2–3 cups).
+• Daily chicken: 500– 750g ( 2–3 cups).

-• Added to: High-quality kibble, fish oil, and blueberries for antioxidants.
+• Added to: High- quality kibble, fish oil, and blueberries for antioxidants.

 • Caution: Max’s owner avoids bones after a past choking scare.

-Case 3: Daisy, a 8kg Senior Poodle
+Case 3: Daisy, an 8kg Senior Poodle

-• Daily chicken: 160g (lower end for less activity).
+• Daily chicken: 160g ( lower end for less activity).

 • Mixed with: Steamed broccoli and quinoa for joint support.